OliverKillane/derive-C/README.md

+# Derive C
-## What is this
+## What is this?
-A small toolbox of generic C code.
+A library of generic data structures & macro helpers for C.
- - ab(using) the preprocessor to write generic code
+ - templated data structures
+ - gdb pretty printers
+ - derives for equality, clone, ord, etc

 ## Develop
 [nix-shell](./shell.nix) is included to setup the C/C++ toolchain.